1

 Who Pays Recruitment Agencies?

-It is always the employer who pays the recruitment agency.
-Charging candidates for job placement services is illegal in the UK.
+In the UK, it is always the employer who pays the recruitment agency.
+Charging candidates for job placement is illegal.

-Fees are typically calculated as a percentage of the candidate’s salary.
+Recruitment fees are typically a percentage of the candidate’s starting salary.
 For example:

-The employer only pays when a successful placement is made.
+The employer only pays once a successful placement has been made.

 Jigsaw piece representing where recruitment agencies fit in the hiring process